Skip to main content

 Specifying a Custom Sender

-Use your verified domain directly in the from field — NotifyKit automatically rewrites it to the correct sending subdomain:
+Use your verified domain directly in the from field — NotifyKit rewrites it to em.yourdomain.com before delivery (e.g. support@yourdomain.com becomes support@em.yourdomain.com):

 await client.sendEmail({